-“So like, my cost per credit hour was two-hundred something, toss in fees, round it up, say the minimum wage goes to fifteen…say I work a shift and a half at Starbucks, pays for one credit hour at state… Or maybe not, I’m an English Lit dropout, not a math major.”
+“So like, my credit hour cost was two-hundred something, toss in fees, round it up… Say the minimum wage goes to fifteen, say I work a shift and a half at Starbucks, I earn back one hour at state.
+Or maybe not, I’m an English Lit dropout, not a math major.”

 “Yeah you do,” I said.
 “What was that joke about the whozit?
 By the way, what is your night job?”

-“You could sponsor a scholarship.
-Or, faster, hire a joke writer.”
+“You gonna sponsor a scholarship?
+Maybe faster, hire a joke writer.”

-I felt a little blindsided.
+Here, I felt a little blindsided.
 Pathos, Jesus.
 I mean, I at least ad-libbed.
 I could tell he’d been saving this up, after he hired me to stalk him!
-Also the teeshirt was one I got free, black so I grabbed it, wrestling or roller derby, I’d’ve had to read it off myself to remember.
+Also the teeshirt was one I got free, black so I grabbed it, rock fest or roller derby, I’d’ve had to read it off myself to remember.

 Before I could thumb in What’s your point? he shot me: I don’t like your looks.

 If?
-K getcha Don’t worry legal AF Vodka and lime
+Getcha Don’t worry legal AF Vodka lime

 I don’t think so